duncandimauro/duncandimauro/README.md

 - 👋 Hi, I’m @duncandimauro
-- 👀 I’m interested in Indie GameDev and learning how to code for fun
+- 👀 I’m interested in GameDev and learning how to code for fun
-- 🌱 I’m currently learning C++, SLD2, Unity, Python
+- 🌱 I’m currently learning C++, C#, SLD2, Unity, Python
 - 💞️ I’m looking to collaborate on Game Jams
 - 📫 How to reach me: my email, duncand99@gmail.com